Master of Indigenous Languages Education

 Students undertaking the Master of Indigenous Languages Education may proceed to enrolment in a postgraduate research degree in education on the basis of exemplary results in their studies.

 Tuition fees are reviewed annually.
-The most up-to-date estimate for the MILE articulated-program course fees are published under the Fees for domestic students ‘Essential’ for the Master of Indigenous Languages in the Sydney Courses database.
+The most up-to-date estimate for the MILE articulated-program course fees are published under the Fees for domestic students ‘Essentials’ for the Master of Indigenous Languages in the Sydney Courses database.